oliverklee/ext-seminars/Documentation/Introduction/Screenshots/Index.rst

    This is the top of a front-end detailed view for a seminar.

 .. figure:: ../../Images/manual_html_29daf544.png
-   This is the “my events” list for a logged-in front-end user.
+   This is the “my registrations” list for a logged-in front-end user.